hpaluch/pic32mx-tc74-temperature/README.md

 * [USB Console Cable #954][cable954] - or any other usable USB to UART adapter.
   WARNING!
 To ensure 3.3V compatibility with PIC, connect only Input (White) and Ground (Black).
 Keep Output (Green) not connected!
-* 2 pull-up resistors 2 kOhm for SCA and SDL signals on I2C.
-Connected to VDD (3.3V on board).
+* 2 pull-up resistors around 2k2 kOhm for SCA and SDL signals on I2C.
+Connected to VDD (3.3V test point on board).

 Microstick II Configurtion:
 - closed LED Jumper J3 (so LED is connected to PIN2 RA0